-9.20 Under the Register of Judgments, Orders and Fines Regulations 2005, money judgments in claims commenced in the High Court after 6th April 2006 (unless exempt) are registered with the Registrar of Judgments, Orders and Fines.
+- 9.21 Under the Register of Judgments, Orders and Fines Regulations 2005, money judgments in claims commenced in the High Court after 6th April 2006 (unless exempt) are registered with the Registrar of Judgments, Orders and Fines.
 Returns are sent to the Registrar by the court.
 In non-contested cases (judgments in default or on admission) registration is immediate.
-In contested cases the judgment is not registered unless steps are taken to enforce it under Part 70 or Part 71.

-- 9.21 Judgments which are the subject of an appeal under Part 52 are not registered until the appeal has been determined.
-The court officer responsible for returns (Malcolm Dann, Room TM 5.07, 020 7947 6531) should be informed if permission to appeal is granted after a judgment has been registered, and he should also be informed when an application is made under Part 70 or Part 71. - 9.22 If the judgment debt is satisfied, the judgment has been set aside or reversed, or the amount of the debt increases as a result of the issue of a final costs certificate or an increase in the amount of the debt as a consequence of enforcement proceedings, the court officer responsible for returns (as above) should be notified.
+In contested cases the judgment is not registered unless steps are taken to enforce it under Part 70 or Part 71. - 9.22 Judgments which are the subject of an appeal under Part 52 are not registered until the appeal has been determined.
+The court officer responsible for returns (Andrew Pooley, 5th floor, Rolls Building, tel.
+0207 947 6528) should be informed if permission to appeal is granted after a judgment has been registered, and he should also be informed when an application is made under Part 70 or Part 71. - 9.23 If the judgment debt is satisfied, the judgment has been set aside or reversed, or the amount of the debt increases as a result of the issue of a final costs certificate or an increase in the amount of the debt as a consequence of enforcement proceedings, the court officer responsible for returns (as above) should be notified.